9 Alternate Considerations For Your Spring Break Travel

 Check with your Convention and Visitors Bureau

 They will tell you what are the main local attractions.
 You can also ask them what attractions get visited the most, which offer discounts, etc. All the major airline hub cities have thriving museum districts.
+Some may have discounts for local residents.

 Visit Local Parks/Zoos